ghoshRitesh12/brooktube/README.md

 </div>

-A YT Music unofficial scraper package made for Brook internals, written in Go.
+An unofficial YT Music scraper package made for Brook internals, written in Go.

 > There are going to be somewhat like 5 parsers:
 >